-- Maintain a minimum vertical height of 1 ft.
-(30.5 cm) of pipe, including pipe increasers (if used), from the blower exhaust coupling before transitioning into any elbow. - The vent termination is not included in the equivalency calculations.
+- Maintain a minimum vertical height of 1 ft. of pipe, including pipe increasers (if used), from the blower exhaust coupling before transitioning into any elbow. - · The vent termination is not included in the equivalency calculations.

-NOTICE: A 90°, 1/4 standard bend or long bend elbow is equivalent to 5 ft.
-(1.52 m) of straight pipe.
-A 45°, 1/8 standard bend or long bend elbow is equivalent to 2.5 ft.
-(0.76 m) of straight pipe.
+NOTICE: A 90°, 1/4 standard bend or long bend elbow is equivalent to 5 ft. of straight pipe.
+A 45°, 1/8 standard bend or long bend elbow is equivalent to 2.5 ft. of straight pipe.

 DO NOT use short bend elbows.
-Use only standard and/ or long bend elbows.
+Use only standard and/or long bend elbows.
 See examples.